 All businesses within the Group typically sell individual cargos based on agreed price with delivery from the plant or at the customer premise.
 As such, the revenue is recognised as title passes, at a point in time, and there are no arrangements of significance which transfer goods or services over time.
 No significant contract balances arise.
 No costs to obtain or fulfil contracts are incurred, and therefore no related assets arise.

 3. ACQUISITIONS

-Acquisition of businesses in the current year Charter Plastics
+Acquisition of subsidiaries in current year